stormchaserroleplaying/stormchaserRPG/Talents/Fighter/PsionicWarrior/index.md

 #### **Cost:** 65 Character Points<br>**Prerequisite:** Guarded Mind and 9 Other Fighter Talents<br>**Actions:** 1
 *You can shield yourself and others with telekinetic force.*

-You can choose creatures, which can include you, that you can see within 30 feet of you, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
+You can choose a number of creatures, including yourself, up to your Intelligence modifier (minimum of one creature) that you can see within 30 feet of you.
 Each of the chosen creatures is protected by half cover for 1 minute or until you're incapacitated.

 Once you take this action, you can't do so again until you finish a long rest, unless you expend a Psionic Energy die to take it again.